Tuition Hacks: Top Online Colleges and Universities

 What do you think when you hear the words “online college”?

-Before we get into some of the awesome schools that offer online bachelor’s degrees, let’s talk about why someone would want to pursue their degree online:
+Before we get into some of the awesome schools that offer online bachelor’s degrees, let’s talk about why someone would want to pursue their degree with online colleges:

 The great thing about online programs is that they are infinitely scalable and not bound by a specific number of rooms or beds on a campus.
 This means that online programs tend to have more accessible admissions processes than the highly selective schools that don’t admit 75+% of applicants.
 This can give students some predictability as far as “admissions chances” and take some of the stress out of the process.